Navy Federal, which primarily serves military personnel and their families, offers this cash back credit card to members of the credit union.

 - DoD civilian employees

-- United States Government employees assigned to Department of Defense
+- United States Government employees assigned to the Department of Defense

 - Contractors for the Department of Defense